bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 # Protocol

 There are two techniques used to preserve privacy and provide confidentiality in this document.
 The first is announcing, probing, and responding with only enough info to allow a peer with your public key to detect that it's you while hiding your identity from peers without your public key.
-This technique uses a fresh random signed with your private key using a signature algorithm that doesn't reveal your public key.
+This technique uses a fresh random, signed with your private key using a signature algorithm that doesn't reveal your public key.
 The second technique is to query and answer in a way that only a specific friend can read the data.
 This uses ephemeral key exchange and symmetric encryption and authentication.

 The general flow of the protocol is a device sends multicast probes to discover friend devices on the network.
 If friend devices are found, it directly communicates with them via unicast queries and answers.
 Announcements are sent to report availability and when services are added or removed.

 Messages use a common header with a flags/type field.
 This indicates the format of the data after the header.
+Unknown message types MUST be ignored.
 Any data beyond the type-specific message body MUST be ignored.
 Future versions of this document may define additional data and this MUST NOT cause older message parsers to break.
 Updated formats that break compatibility with older parsers MUST use a new message type.

 This protocol avoids explicit version numbers.
 It's versioned using message types and flags.
 Flags are used for protocol extensions where a flag can indicate the presence of an optional field.
 A new message type is used when the old message type structure cannot reasonably be extended without breaking older parsers.
 For example, if the probe message in this document changed to use a different key type then older parsers would misinterpret the content of the message.
-A new type would be ignored by older, compliant parsers.
+A new type MUST be used in this case so it will be ignored by older, compliant parsers.

 Message format:
 ~~~~